CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions maintained applications generate audit records for their web and event logs as described in AU-2 and AU-3.

-## CA: Security Assessment and Authorization
+## AT: Awareness and Training

-### CA-1: Security Assessment And Authorization Policy And Procedures
+### AT-1: Security Awareness And Training Policy And Procedures

 ##### AWS

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Providers dated 1 May 2013.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Provider dated 1 May 2013.

 ##### CivicActions

-CivicActions has developed, documented and disseminated to personnel a certification, accreditation, and security assessment policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
-This information is maintained in the CivicActions Security Assessment and Authorization Policy.
+CivicActions has developed, documented and disseminated to personnel awareness and training policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
+This information is maintained in the CivicActions Awareness and Training (AT) Policy.
 This document can be found in the CivicActions Compliance Docs GitHub repository at <https://github.com/CivicActions/compliance-docs>.

 ##### LINCS

-The Department has published the Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01) and U. S. Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05).
-Both of these publications are revised periodically.
-The LINCS System Security Policy (SSP) provides guidance on all aspects of security for the protection of LINCS information technology resources.
+Security awareness and training policy and procedures are formally documented in Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01), which provides the roles and responsibilities as it pertains to security awareness and training.
+The Department will ensure all users, including managers and senior executives, are exposed to basic information system security awareness materials before authorizing access to the system and at least annually thereafter.
+The Department documents and monitors all individual information system security training activities including basic security awareness training.
+The Department reviews and updates the policy as necessary.
-The Department will periodically review and update the SSP when there is a significant change to the regulatory, operational, or technical environment.

-### CA-2: Security Assessments
+### AT-2: Security Awareness Training

+##### AWS

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Provider dated 1 May 2013.

+##### LINCS

+The Department personnel and contractor employees involved with the management, operation, programming, maintenance, or use of LINCS Technology Project system receive training in acceptable computer security practices prior to system access.
+All Department employees and contractors are required to complete annual IT security awareness training.
+This security awareness training covers issues and policies associated with information security, including end user security roles and responsibilities and rules of behavior.
+Some topics addressed in the training are:
+* Password protection
+* System rules of behavior
+* Protection of hardware, software, and data
+* Proper handling of copyrighted materials
+* Reporting of security breaches and violations
+* Proper procedures for software installation, uploading, and use on workstations.
+The security and awareness training is consistent with Department of Education IT Security Training Program Plan and the guidance in NIST Special Publication 800-50.

 #### a

 ##### CivicActions

-CivicActions will develop a security assessment plan (SAP) that describes the security controls and control enhancements under assessment, assessment procedures used to determine effectiveness, the assessment environment, the assessment team, and the assessment roles and responsibilities.

-##### LINCS

-The LINCS Technology Project follows the U. S. Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05) procedures.
-The LINCS Technology Project will conduct annual security assessments to comply with FISMA and NIST regulations.
-The Department will draw on NIST Special Publications 800-53A security controls to complete the assessment.
-All controls and sub-set security controls will be evaluated and a risk assessment will be conducted.
-The scope of the assessment includes:
-1. Security controls and control enhancements under assessment
-2. Assessment procedures to be used to determine security control effectiveness
-3. Assessment environment, assessment team, and assessment roles and responsibilities
+Both regular and ad hoc training to all CivicActions personnel, including those who support the system infrastructure and applications, is provided.
+All employees and contractors must complete Security Awareness trainings upon being hired and at least annually thereafter.
+CivicActions Operations will not create accounts for individuals until they have successfully completed the trainings.
+Additional training will be provided as required by system changes.
+Training takes the following forms:
+Annual Knowledge Survey (i.e., Security Awareness Training): All employees are required to review trainings covering Security Awareness.
+After the training, a survey-style security awareness test is taken by employees.
+All CivicActions personnel are required to complete and pass the survey, and new employees are required to pass before being granted access to the Information System.
+In order to successfully pass the test, a score of 80% is required.
+This survey tests CivicActions personnel’s knowledge of critical security subjects, policies and procedures.
+Results from this survey are compiled by the Director of Human Resources and used to refine future training efforts.
+Ad Hoc Security Awareness: The CivicActions ISSO oversees the approximately bi-monthly distribution of security awareness tips and articles to the all CivicActions employees.
+This can include general tips as well as articles tailored to the specific requirements of CivicActions users.

 #### b

 ##### CivicActions

-CivicActions will assess the security controls in their system and its environment of operation to determine the extent to which the controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting established security requirements, All controls assigned and documented in this System Security Plan (SSP) will be tested at least annually or when there is a major change to the system.
+In the event of a major system change, the Project Manager is responsible for delivering additional training to impacted personnel.
+Specific training type, medium and delivery method is dependent upon the nature of the system change.

 #### c

 ##### CivicActions

-CivicActions will produce a security assessment report that documents the results of the assessment.
-The Security Assessment Report must contain the results of the assessment, and may also contain recommendations and suggestions for plans of actions and milestones (POA&Ms).
+CivicActions provides annual security awareness training to its personnel.

+### AT-3: Role-Based Security Training

+##### AWS

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Provider dated 1 May 2013.

 ##### LINCS

-The LINCS Authorizing Official or Designated Representative will create a Security Assessment Report (SAR).
-A full assessment shall be conducted by an independent third party assessor at least every three years.
+Completion of role-based training is an annual requirement for personnel in roles with significant information security responsibilities that require specialized role-based training.
+Role-based cybersecurity training is developed and implemented to meet identified training needs and competencies associated with the various target audiences/functional roles (federal and contractor employees) that comprise the Department workforce, as is identified in and required by the FISMA and OMB A-130, Appendix III.
+The appropriate content of security training is determined based on the assigned roles and responsibilities of individuals and the specific security requirements of the Department, PO and the information systems to which personnel have authorized access.
+Annual training requirements may be met by completing one or more course(s) within the Department’s learning management systems, participating in instructor-led training provided by the OCIO, or completing an external role-based course or courses offered within their specific functional area of expertise.

-#### d
+#### a

 ##### CivicActions

-CivicActions will provide the results of the security control assessment to the System Owner, Project Manager, CivicActions Security, and the Authorization Official (AO)).
-The security control assessment package includes the following:
-• Security Control Matrix
-• Privacy Impact Assessment
-• E-Authentication
-• Contingency Plan
-• Configuration Management Plan
-• Rules of Behavior
-• Incident Response Plan

-### CA-3: System Interconnections
+CivicActions personnel with security responsibilities are required to complete role-based security training before being provided with access to the information system.
+The CivicActions ISSO is responsible for creating the content of the training.
+The role-based training is provided and tracked by the CivicActions Information Security Office.

+#### b

 ##### CivicActions

-This control is not applicable.
-CivicActions systems do not have system interconnections.
-The only communication conducted to CivicActions systems is through the Internet.

-### CA-5: Plan Of Action And Milestones
+The Project manager in collaboration with CivicActions Security determines whether a change to the information system requires any modifications and updates to the security awareness training program and if so, works with the CivicActions Security to implement the change.

+#### c

 ##### CivicActions

-CivicActions documents all deficiencies and vulnerabilities identified during the security certification and/or continuous monitoring phase (via security assessment, vulnerability scanning, risk assessment, etc.) within the Plan of Action and Milestones (POA&M).
-The POA&M document provides a platform for CivicActions to monitor and track the deficiency and its mitigation strategy.
-POA&M items will include:
-• The description of the deficiency,
-• Dedicated point of contact for this deficiency.
-• Cost of the mitigation strategy
-• Associated risk and NIST control
-• Recommended mitigation strategy
-POA&Ms are tracked throughout the lifecycle of the system until its mitigation.
-All POA&Ms are reviewed on a monthly basis by CivicActions Information System Security Officer to ensure all mitigation strategies are continuing as documented.

-##### LINCS

-The LINCS Technology Project follows the U.S. Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05) procedures in managing POA&Ms.
+CivicActions' Security provides users with security responsibilities role-based security training on an annual basis.
+The training is provided and tracked by the CivicActions Information Security Office.

-### CA-6: Security Authorization
+### AT-4: Security Training Records

-##### LINCS

-The LINCS Technology Project follows the Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01) and U. S. Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05) procedures.
-The LINCS Technology Project system received its first three-year security accreditation on March 3, 2009, and most recently received an ATO on February 5, 2016.
-ATO re-assessment will be performed every three years or when there is a major change to the application, in which a senior organizational official will sign and approve the security accreditation.

-### CA-7: Continuous Monitoring

 #### a

 ##### CivicActions

-CivicActions implements a continuous monitoring strategy that incorporates configuration management, system scanning and log analysis processes:
-• Configuration management includes the assessment of security impact analyses of proposed and implemented changes.

-• System scanning is managed by running the OpanSCAP vulnerability scanner using the DISA STIG profile.

-• Log analysis is managed by feeding logs to a Graylog dashboard for analysis.
+The CivicActions Information Security Office tracks all security awareness training within the organization and ensures that all employees have successfully completed training when required.
+The training records are stored and tracked in a spreadsheet maintained by the CivicActions Information Security Office.

-##### Drupal
+##### LINCS

-CivicActions follows recommendations and best practices developed by the Drupal community for monitoring.
-Examples of specific logs and metrics are included in AU-2 and AU-3.
+The Department documents and monitors all individual information system security training activities including basic security awareness training.
+New users are required to take security training within 30 days of hire.
+This information is kept in the appropriate personnel files to verify users have met the training requirements.
+Training requirement notifications are sent to individuals as deadline for re-training approaches.

 #### b

 ##### AWS

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: continuous monitoring.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Provider dated 1 May 2013.

 ##### CivicActions

-Configuration management and log analysis is real time.
-OpenSCAP security scans are performed and reviewed monthly.
-See also: RA-5 and SI-4.
-Quarterly review of the control assessments supporting the monitoring is conducted by CivicActions Operations in collaboration with CivicActions Security.

-#### c

-##### Drupal

-CivicActions works closely with the Drupal security community and reviews security announcements as part of the continuous monitoring strategy.
-Items found to require immediate remediation will be addressed.

-#### d

-##### AWS

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: ongoing security status monitoring.

-##### CivicActions

-CivicActions conducts or oversees continuous system security monitoring.

-#### e

-##### CivicActions

-CivicActions Security reviews the results of the security scans and security assessments with associated JIRA and/or GitLab Issue tickets created to correlate and analyze security related information generated from the monitoring tools becoming POA&M items for tracking.

-#### f

-##### CivicActions

-POA&M items are tracked by CivicActions Security though JIRA tickets with a security categorization assigned.
-Information included in the POA&M item include the severity, the due date, the weakness source identifier, and the plugin ID that identified the vulnerability.

-#### g

-##### CivicActions

-The security status of the system is reported up to the System Owner and Project Manager via CivicActions Security to be reviewed alongside other security issues relating to the system.

-### CA-9: Internal System Connections
+Training records are tracked and maintained by the CivicActions Information Security Office.
+Records are maintained permanently.

-##### AWS
+##### LINCS

-Not applicable: There are no internal systems that connect to the FedRAMP certified AWS cloud.
+The Office of Information Secuity maintains training certifications for the specified period.

 ## CM: Configuration Management